yusufarslanturk/zabbix-bgmot-2fa/src/go/plugins/redis/README.md

 *Limits:* 60-900

 **Plugins.Redis.Timeout** — The maximum time for waiting when a request has to be done.
-*Default value:* equals the global timeout.
+*Default value:* equals the global Timeout configuration parameter.
 *Limits:* 1-30

 ### Authentication